the8-swan/born-to-be-root/README.md

 2- swap : acts as an extra RAM when physical memory is full . it helps to prevent crashes when memory is full .

 3-home : it contains users files and personal data , it is separated so even you reinstall the OS your personal files stay safe .

+4-var : it stores files that change constantly like apt packages data , caches etc...

+5-srv : it is a place for data used by system services like web server ...

+6-tmp : it stores temporary files .

+7-var--log : it stores system logs , logs can grow very large so even if they fill up this partition , they won't freeze your entire system .

+### Security Policies:

+**Password policies : **